 - Oil spray: To brown and crisp the Panko, spray either side of the crabless cakes before baking.
 If you don’t have oil spray, lightly brush oil onto either side of the patties.
 You could also pan-fry the crabless cakes with some oil in a pan.

 This recipe is simple to prepare especially since we’re baking the patties!
 Simply chop the veggies, mix with other ingredients before coating in panko and baking.
-Read below for detailed directions or watch the video for a visual of every step!

 Step 1: Prep Ingredients